rofl0r/endianness.h/README.md

 # Contribution

-If you notice an issue on a platform you're using, feel free to open a PR or issue.
+If you notice an issue on a platform you're using, feel free to open a PR or issue on the Github repository https://github.com/rofl0r/endianness.h .